samuelint/langchain-openai-api-bridge/README.md

     - Details: LangGraph's `astream_events` - `on_tool_start`, `on_tool_end`, and `on_llm_stream` events do not contain information typically available when calling tools.

 - **LLM Usage Info**
-  - **Usage object is non-functional**.
+  - **Returned usage info is innacurate**.
 This is due to a Langchain/Langgraph limitation where usage info isn't available when calling a Langgraph Agent.